kazu0620/SRGVersionUpdater/README.md

 pod 'SRGVersionUpdater', '~> 0.0.1'
 ```

-Next, Open up the AppDelegate.m and edit application:didFinishLaunchingWithOptions: to be like so:
+At last, Open up the AppDelegate.m and edit application:didFinishLaunchingWithOptions: to be like so:

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {